 For more info, see: How to calculate your NZ FIF income

 Another report built specifically for NZ investors is the traders tax report.
 It calculates taxable gains for individuals who hold shares on revenue account (who are classified as “traders” by the IRD).
 The report allows you to carry-over losses from the previous period and lets you select from various sale allocation methods (first in first out, first in last out, minimise capital gain, or maximise capital gain).
-The report is available to anyone on a Sharesight NZ Expert or Sharesight NZ Professional plan.
+The report is available to anyone on a Sharesight NZ Expert or Sharesight NZ's professional plan plan.

 Another essential tax time feature is the ability to share your portfolio.
 Rather than printing-out and forwarding your Sharesight tax reports, you can securely share portfolio access directly with your accountant and/or financial advisor.
 With all your portfolio data in one place, they’ll have everything they need to prepare your tax documents.
 Available on all Sharesight plans, portfolio sharing ensures everyone’s on the same page and focusing on what really matters – not just at tax time but throughout the year.